SynkedUPwebapp/SynkedUp.Http/README.md

 ## Configuration

-To use this library, you only need an `EL.Http.HttpClient` instance.
+Call `EL.Http.DependencyInjectionConfig.ConfigureServices(services);` to configure DI.
-There is no required DI configuration, though you may wish to specify an `AddSingleton<IHttpClient, HttpClient>()`.
+This will make the `IHttpClient` available as a singleton because Microsoft recommends reusing the underlying `System.Net.Http.HttpClient` for connection pooling.
-As with the underlying `System.Net.Http.HttpClient` you may get better performance by reusing the client rather than creating new ones each time, though separate instances may be useful if you need a separate connection pool.
+The default `HttpCLientOptions` are used.

-When creating the `HttpClient`, you may optionally provide an `HttpClientOptions` instance to specify additional options.
+If you have a need to have separate instances of the `EL.Http.HttpClient`, or if you wish to provide specific `HttpClientOptions`, you can create a separate instance or override the DI registration.

 ## Usage